Non-local Potts model on random lattice and chromatic number of a plane: Introduction

 We will assume that $\delta \ll R$, so the interaction region can be thought of as a ring.

-For a regular lattice the above means that the number of neighbors is the same for any spin.
+For a regular lattice the above would mean that the number of neighbors is the same for any spin.
 For example, in the $d$-dimensional Ising model on a hypercubic lattice with the link $R$ it is exactly $2d$ for any $0<\delta \ll R$.

-For a random lattice, let us take $N$ sites to be randomly distributed over a compact $d$-dimensional region with linear size $L$, so we get $\rho = N/L^d$ for the average site density.
+For the random lattice, let us take $N$ sites to be randomly distributed over a compact $d$-dimensional region with linear size $L$, so we get $\rho = N/L^d$ for the average site density.
 Then the average number of each spin neighbors is given by $\rho\sim R^{d-1} \delta $.
-It is easy to see that if one requires that each spin to have at least one neighbor on average, there will be $\sim R^d \rho \gg 1$ noninteracting spins, which are closer to the chosen one, than the neighbors it interacts with.
-This is a peculiar difference between statistical models on regular and random lattices: interaction at the fixed (minimal) distance (within perhaps some margin $\delta$) is the same thing as interaction with the nearest neighbors for the former, but not for the latter ones.
+It is easy to see that if one requires that each spin to have at least one neighbor on average, there will be $\sim R^d \rho \gg 1$ non-interacting spins, which are closer to the chosen one, than the neighbors it interacts with.
+This is the most peculiar difference between statistical models on regular and random lattices: interaction at the fixed (minimal) distance (within perhaps some margin $\delta$) is the same thing as interaction with the nearest neighbors for the former, but not for the latter ones.

 We proceed below with the analysis of (\ref{potts-e1}) on a plane ($d=2$) with the interaction kernel (\ref{ker}).
-The spins $ \sigma_i$ are represented by $q$-component vectors (we use the word "colors" for different components of these vectors), $\sigma_i = (\sigma_i^1, \sigma_i^2, ..., \sigma_i^q)$ where $\sigma_i^k \in \{0,1\}$ and $\sum_{k=1}^q \sigma_i^k = 1$, so the product $ \sigma_i \cdot \sigma_k = 1 $ if spins in the sites $i$ and $k$ have the same color, and $ \sigma_i \cdot \sigma_k = 0 $ otherwise.
+The spins $\sigma_i$ are represented by $q$-component vectors (we use the word "colors" for different components of these vectors), $\sigma_i = (\sigma_i^1, \sigma_i^2, ..., \sigma_i^q)$ where $\sigma_i^k \in \{0,1\}$ and $\sum_{k=1}^q \sigma_i^k = 1$, so the product $ \sigma_i \cdot \sigma_k = 1 $ if spins in the sites $i$ and $k$ have the same color, and $ \sigma_i \cdot \sigma_k = 0 $ otherwise.